We carry out winter maintenance so road users can move about safely and help minimise delays caused by adverse weather conditions.

 Emergency numbers

-We will support anyone who is identified as at risk because of adverse weather conditions.
+We support people identified as 'at risk' because of adverse weather conditions.

 If you can't get to an urgent hospital appointment, and it can't be postponed, ask the hospital to ring this number to ask for our help.